-Topics in calculus with emphasis on proof, The (ε,d) definition of limit , differentiation rules, the chain rule, Rolle's theorem, Mean value theorem, Fundamental theorem of calculus, sequence convergence using the (ε,L) definition, convergence theorem for power series, The (ε,d) definition of limit for a function of two variables, chain rule for a function of two variables, conservative and gradient fields, Green's theorem, and Stoke's theorem.
+Topics in calculus with emphasis on proof, The (ε, d) definition of limit, differentiation rules, the chain rule, Rolle's theorem, Mean value theorem, Fundamental theorem of calculus, sequence convergence using the (ε,L) definition, convergence theorem for power series, The (ε, d) definition of limit for a function of two variables, chain rule for a function of two variables, conservative and gradient fields, Green's theorem, and Stoke's theorem.
 Prerequisite: MATH 211.

-Linear equations in linear algebra, matrix algebra, determinants, vector spaces, eigenvalues and eigenvectors, orthogonality and least squares, symmetric matrices and quadratic forms.
+MATH 311 Linear Algebra with Applications 3(3,0) Systems of linear equations, matrix algebra, linear transformations, determinants, vector spaces, eigenvalues and eigenvectors, symmetric matrices, orthogonality, diagonalization.